 You can't properly budget for a wedding if you don't know the total money coming in.
 Don't make assumptions about whether parents or other relatives will contribute to wedding costs.

 Be wary of any strings attached to any wedding contributions you accept.
-Will your parents want to add an additional 20 guests to the list since they are helping you pay for wedding costs?
+For example, will your parents want to add an additional 20 guests to the list since they are helping you pay for wedding costs?

 Avoid wedding debt